traumst/neon-chat/README.md

 sqlite>
 ```

-Data is provided without the headers - probably good default for connectors But when I look at it I prefer to have column names shown as well.
+Data is provided without the headers - probably good default for connectors.
+But when I look at it I prefer to have column names shown as well.
 This can be achieved by running the two commands below in sqlite3 cli:
 ```sql
 sqlite> .headers ON
 sqlite>